 The program includes: Dance of Fire (1899), The Melomaniac (1903) , The Mermaid (1904), The Damnation of Faust (1903), Trip to the Moon (1902), Hydrothérapie Fantastique (The Doctor’s Secret) (1909), The Merry Frolics of Satan (1906), Voyage Across the Impossible (1905).

-Here is a sample, Phillip Johnston’s complete score for Georges Méliès’s iconic film Voyage dans la lune (1902)
+Here is a sample, Phillip Johnston’s complete score for Georges Méliès’s iconic film Voyage dans la lune (1902).
+The password is plankton.

 The music for this program is also available on CD on Asynchronous Records.